Junior and senior secondary classes can get active and get focused on safe cycling with new Health and Physical Education curriculum resources.

-A junior secondary resource Where have all the bikes gone? aligns to NZ Curriculum Levels 4-5 achievement objectives.
+A junior secondary resource Where have all the bikes gone? (external link)aligns to NZ Curriculum Levels 4-5 achievement objectives.

 Both resources are written by Hayden Shaw, a senior leader at the new Rolleston College in Canterbury.
 His teaching background is in Physical Education and curriculum innovation, including the use of design thinking.